markusteim/7477ccc5-9fbd-475b-85aa-861f321e3610/pages/Categories George Washington University/comfort & clean.md

 ## Positive:

-- Spacious Accommodations: Students appreciate the larger-than-average room sizes, with ample built-in storage and comfortable living spaces.
+- **Housing Quality:** Students appreciate the spaciousness and cleanliness of the dorms, with private bathrooms and in-room amenities like washers, dryers, and kitchen facilities being particularly praised.
-- Clean Facilities: Many reviews highlight the cleanliness of dorms, bathrooms, and public areas, noting daily cleaning routines.
+- **Temperature Control:** The availability of good air conditioning and heating in the dorms is a highlight, ensuring comfort across seasons.
-- Climate Control: The ability to control room temperature with AC/heating units is praised, as well as the mildness of the DC weather compared to other regions.
+- **Clean Environment:** Cleanliness in certain housing facilities and the reliability of services like the Vex shuttle are noted as positives.
-- Well-Maintained Gyms: The new Cassell gym and other athletic facilities receive commendations for being in great condition and well-kept.
+- **Facility Maintenance:** Some facilities are described as well-maintained, with modern computers and well-equipped rooms.
-- Pleasant Environment: The campus is described as clean and well-maintained, contributing to a comfortable and enjoyable atmosphere for students.
+- **Housing Options:** There is a variety of housing options available, including off-campus accommodations that are spacious and well-regarded.

 ## Negative:

-- Cramped Quarters: Complaints about overcrowded rooms, especially when three people are squeezed into spaces meant for two, are common.
+- **Facility Size:** Students find some facilities, like the gym and study rooms, to be too small, crowded, and sometimes in disrepair.
-- Pest Problems: Several reviews mention issues with cockroaches, mice, and rats in dorms, which significantly detract from the living experience.
+- **Cleanliness Issues:** There are frequent complaints about the cleanliness of certain dorms, with reports of mold, filth, and unpleasant odors.
-- Weather Woes: The unpredictability of DC weather, including humidity, rain, and temperature fluctuations, is a source of discomfort for some.
+- **Weather Challenges:** The unpredictable and sometimes extreme weather in D.C. is a common grievance, affecting comfort and convenience.
-- Inadequate Facilities: Students note that some facilities, like the gym, are too small for the student body, and there are reports of malfunctioning appliances.
+- **Housing Disparities:** Freshman housing receives criticism for being old, cramped, and sometimes lacking in cleanliness and amenities.
-- Sanitation Concerns: Cleanliness is inconsistent, with some areas being well-maintained while others suffer from neglect, leading to unsanitary conditions.
+- **Temperature Extremes:** Complaints about the weather include it being too hot, humid, or cold, which impacts the overall comfort of students.

 <br>

 ## Most Positive Examples:
-- "dorms are very clean"
+- "housing is great"
-- "rooms are pretty spacious"
+- "spacious rooms"
-- "campus is clean"
+- "private bath"
-- "dormitories are comfortable to live in"
+- "much cleaner"
-- "public bathrooms and lounges are cleaned everyday which is nice"
+- "dorms are spacious"

 ## Most Negative Examples:
-- "dorm living conditions are dismal"
+- "athletic facilities available to students for everyday use aren't large enough"
-- "apartment is slightly known for its cockroach problem"
+- "most of them are disgusting and in disrepair"
-- "rooms are crowded"
+- "Thurston is disgusting most of the time"
-- "it can be sunny and 80 degrees one day and rainy and 60 degrees the next"
+- "gym is awful"
-- "some of the dorms have mold"
+- "rooms are tiny"

 <br>